The aim

 -The present: any current issues about the job she's doing

 -The future: where she wants to go and what experience or training she will need to get there.
-The benefits

 -Explores essential interviewing skills